birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project-File_permissions_completed.md

 ls -la /home/researcher2/projects
 ```

-The output of the command was the following:
+The output of the command was:

 ![Query Screenshot: permissions](Portfolio_project_1_screenshots/1.png)